riz-l/oneresponse-rework/README.md

 #### Alphabetical Order

-When styling in `(S)CSS` and/or with `styled-components`, keep all styling properties in alphabetical order.
+When styling in `SCSS` and/or with `styled-components`, keep all styling properties in alphabetical order.

 `TestContainer` will be used as a `styled-components` example: